yyberry/mit-best-movie/README.md

 ## Movie Operations

 1. **For Guests**:
-   - **Browsing Movies**: Guests can explore the top six highest-rated movies on the homepage, along with the top seven highest-rated movies for each genre.
+   - **Movies Browsing**: Guests can explore the top six highest-rated movies on the homepage, along with the top seven highest-rated movies for each genre.
 Clicking on a movie poster leads to the movie details page, which displays the poster, rating, and genres.
 Clicking on a genre redirects to the category page, showing all movies in that category.
    - **Navigation Bar**: The navigation bar can be summoned by scrolling down on any page, allowing easy access to different sections of the website.
-   - **Movie Refresh**: I have categorized movies into two types based on whether they are dynamic.
+   - **Movies Refreshing**: I have categorized movies into two types based on whether they are dynamic.
 Dynamic categories are automatically updated every week, while non-dynamic categories must be updated manually.
 Additionally, I have added a 'Trigger Update' button in Django Admin for manual updates.
+   - **Movies Searching**: Users can search for any movie by title using the search bar in the navbar on any page.
+As the user types each character, search results are dynamically displayed below the search box.
+Clicking on any movie in the search results will navigate to that movie's details page.
 2. **For Logged-in Users**:
    - **Marking Movies as Watched**:
      Logged-in users can mark movies as watched from the movie details page.
 Once marked, the movie will be hidden from other pages and will only appear on the user's **"My Account"** page.
 If a user has more than five watched movies, they can visit the **"Watched Movies"** page to view the full list.